Bxrbieee/ADIDAS-SALES-ANALYSIS/README.md

 Visualize the contribution of different retailers to total sales using a bar chart.

 dashboard interaction
-<a href="https://github.com/Bxrbieee/ADIDAS-SALES-ANALYSIS/blob/main/Adidas%20US%20Sales%20Datasets.xlsx?raw=true" target="_blank">Download Adidas US Sales Dataset</a>
+<a href="https://raw.githubusercontent.com/Bxrbieee/ADIDAS-SALES-ANALYSIS/main/dashboard.png" target="_blank">View Dashboard Image</a>

 ##process